David Cameron is understood to be flying out to South Africa next week to be present at Mr Mandela's funeral service.

 Brazilian football legend Pele counted Nelson Mandela among his friends.

-After learning of Mr Mandela's death last night, Pele shared a picture of the two men on Twitter, before writing: "He was my hero, my friend, and also a companion to me in our fight for the people and for world peace."
+also a companion to me in our fight for the people and for world peace."

 Tributes have also been paid to Nelson Mandela from Ireland.